Eyesore123/Eyesore123/README.md

 - 👋 Hi, my name is Joni.
-- 👀 I’m interested in coding, reading and gaming.
+- 👀 Hobbies: coding, reading, gaming, anime/manga.
-- 🌱 Currently learning React.js and Vue.js.
+- 🌱 Currently I'm learning React.js and Vue.js.
   I want to start my own software business one day.
 Until then, I'll try to make new projects consistently and add my projects here.
 - 💞️ I’m not looking to do any collabs atm, but you're free to send me feedback after taking a look at my projects.
 Thanks.
 - 📫 How to reach me: email me at joni.a.putkinen@gmail.com.